uedvt359/tcs-garr/README.md

      therefore cannot use the API.

 2. **Required Roles and 2FA**: To use specific API commands, your account must have the appropriate roles and 2FA enabled where required.
+Check the [Command Roles and 2FA Requirements](#command-roles-and-2fa-requirements) section for details.

    - **Enable 2FA (Two-Factor Authentication)** on your profile page if you need to perform actions such as approving certificates or managing domain validation.